-AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL Madison/CO016333333 34 BHP applied for Section 18 Disposition and expects to hear from the SAC in the fall of 2018.
-Goal will be to preserve Madison as affordable housing into perpetuity.
-34 Total Public Housing Units to be Removed in the Plan Year iii.
+AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL None in 2021 n/a n/a 0 Total Public Housing Units to be Removed in the Plan Year iii.
 Planned New Project Based Vouchers

 Tenant-based vouchers that the MTW PHA anticipates project-basing for the first time during the Plan Year.
 These include only those in which at least an Agreement to enter into a Housing Assistance Payment (AHAP) will be in place by the end of the Plan Year.
 Indicate whether the unit is included in the Rental Assistance Demonstration (RAD).